Repairing a broken clasp of a cast partial denture

 These questions should be clarified in advance with the practitioner or the patient, from a functional and, if necessary, an aesthetic point of view.

-Alternatively, the clasp could be shortened and thus lowered slightly if there is no aesthetic reason not to do so.
-A bent clasp could be welded on temporarily.
-If it is a new work that is to be restored to its original state, it would be conceivable to grind back the fracture to the connector in order to model, cast and weld on a new one from there.
+Alternatively, the clasp could be shortened and thus placed slightly higher (i.e. towards the occlusal) if there is nothing to prevent this from an esthetic point of view.
+A curved clasp could be welded on temporarily.
+If it is a new restoration that is to be restored to its original state, it would be conceivable to grind back the fracture to the connector in order to model, cast and weld on a new one from there.
 The resilient area would then be the usual one.

 With thicker structures, it is sometimes helpful to grind the welding area into a V-shape to fill this area with welding wire.
 Slight reinforcement of the welding area beyond the break generally makes sense in order to have enough material available for finishing and polishing and to avoid the formation of predetermined breaking points due to tapering or retractions.